RedisGears/RedisGears/README.md

 The first line indicates the engine to use (`js`) and the library name (`lib`).
 The rest is the library code.

-Assuming we put the following code on a file `lib.js`, we can register our function on Triggers and Functions using `TFUNCTION LOAD` command:
+Assuming we put the following code in the file `lib.js`, we can register our function in Triggers and Functions using `TFUNCTION LOAD` command:

 ```bash
 > redis-cli -x TFUNCTION LOAD < ./lib.js